All Episodes

 I mean, they do great microwave there, no question.

-But uh look, CNN, uh, I don't know if you knew this, it is what the acronym stands for, it's the condescending news network.
+But look, CNN, I don't know if you knew this, what the acronym stands for.

 You know, they're the smartest people in the room, don't you know?

-Remember, he's the same guy, and he he's called an anchor, by the way, which is hilarious.
+And he's called an anchor, by the way, which is hilarious.

-Just own it, you're an opinion host.
+You're an opinion host.

 You know, he's the funniest guy in the room, right?

-So look, that that's what they have, and when when uh Donald Trump uh is gone in in two weeks and Joe Biden comes in and they settle in, it is gonna be a ratings crash like we haven't seen since the 2008 financial crisis in terms of a number being in one place and going down to another, because once you lose your central character, and that's all Donald Trump has been on that network for five years, they got nothing, and they can't go back to being the Bernard Shaw Gulf War CNN, because they got people like Anderson Cooper there to to alienate their audience.
+And when Donald Trump is gone in two weeks and Joe Biden comes in and they settle in, it is going to be a ratings crash like we haven't seen since the 2008 financial crisis in terms of a number being in one place and going down to another.

 You're right.

-Oh, how great it is to have somebody with the integrity of the great Joe Biden, of course, ignoring zero experience, Hunter, ignoring the quid pro quo, ignoring the Biden foreign family syndicate in China and Russia and Kazakhstan and Ukrainian oligarchs and Chinese national shopping sprees and the deal with the bank of China, we're gonna ignore all of that.
+Of course, ignoring zero experience, Hunter, ignoring the Quid Pro quo, ignoring the Biden foreign family syndicate in China and Russia and Kazakhstan and Ukrainian oligarchs and Chinese national shopping sprees and the deal with the bank in China.

-It's gonna be a relief.
+It's going to be a relief.

-And then all of a sudden, their ratings show's right.
+And then all of a sudden, their ratings shows right.

 At some point, 100 days, maybe 120 days, I can't give the exact date.

-They're gonna start tanking.
+They're going to start tanking.

 Will they turn on Biden?